Gender Neutral Parenting – Is This a Right Approach?

 This question really depends on the different mindsets of people.
 One viewpoint talks about how gender-neutral parenting is a major pro, as the child can grow up freely, without conforming to any of the man-made rules that society places around gender.
 Gender norms can make kids feel they need to force themselves to be something they are not, impeding their happiness and health.
 One parent says her 4-year-old son grew up wearing jeans and dresses, played with all types of toys, and had long hair.
 He told his parents that though he identifies as a boy, he still would want to wear girls’ clothes.

 However, on the flip side, some experts say that if children are not raised as either a boy or a girl, they might end up feeling lost and confused about their own identity, and grow up without any clarity as to who they are.

 The most common question is, what effect will gender-neutral parenting have on children?
 Let’s look at a few things to keep in mind:

 1. Impact on Social Life

 Strict gender-neutral parenting is virtually impossible, if your child goes to playschool or daycare.
-If he does not get in social situations with other children and is at home with you most of the time, only then will it be possible.
-The reason is that a gender-neutral child’s dress sense or playing style might attract awkward questions from his classmates or parents of his classmates which might cause issues for you and your child.
+A gender-neutral child’s dress sense or playing style might attract awkward questions from his classmates or their parents, which in turn might cause issues for you and your child.
 It might even result in bullying or teasing from other kids.